This The Tipping Point summary looks at an intriguing book about how ideas spread like epidemics and what causes them to do so.

 This differs from how adults watch TV, which is to be entertained.
 Children paid attention to TV in order to learn.
 Using these results the creators engineered the show so that it featured a mix of real and fantasy characters intended to keep a child’s attention focused on the show.

-The original idea of creating a show with fantasy and human character separate did not capture the imagination of the children and was discarded.
+The original idea of creating a show with fantasy and human characters separate did not capture the imagination of the children and was discarded.
 Leaving the format we all recognise today as Sesame Street.

 The Tipping Point review